JoHoffSustain/SSbD-table/README.md

 ## How the data was built

 ### Step 1 — Project list
-The initial list of 46 projects was derived from Peter Fantke's published chart of EU-funded SSbD projects (CORDIS database, as of February 2025).
-Additional projects were identified from the EC SSbD Networking Event (Brussels, March 2026) and from newer Horizon calls (CL4-2023, CL4-2024, CL4-INDUSTRY-2025).
+The initial list of 46 projects was derived from Peter Fantke's published chart of EU-funded SSbD projects, who analyzed the CORDIS database for SSbD keywords.
+Additional projects were identified from the EC SSbD Networking Event (Brussels, March 2026) and from newer Horizon calls.

 ### Step 2 — CORDIS data
 Factual fields (dates, coordinator, budget, grant ID, topic ID) were sourced project-by-project from [cordis.europa.eu](https://cordis.europa.eu).
 For bulk backfill, the [CORDIS open datasets](https://data.europa.eu/data/datasets/cordis-eu-research-projects-under-horizon-europe-2021-2027) on data.europa.eu can be used (see `scripts/fill_cordis_data.py`).